-You can also identify the system disk name by viewing the Subsystem ID (SSID) attribute in the Logical Drive Properties window of the SMclient.
+You can also identify the system disk name by viewing the Subsystem ID (SSID) attribute in the Logical Drive Properties window of FAStT Storage Manager.
 The value of the Subsystem ID (SSID) attribute on the FAStT subsystem is the same as the value of the lun_id attribute on the AIX host.